KISS "Creatures of the Night" Album Review

 KISS—Creatures Of The Night (1982)

-KISS was one of the most successful rock bands of the 1970s, but the fearsome foursome's empire was on shaky ground as the decade turned.
-Two consecutive studio albums had failed to reach the lofty multi-platinum sales heights that KISS was accustomed to—1980's radio-friendly Unmasked briefly cracked the top 40 but then struggled to reach Gold Record status, and 1981's disastrous concept album Music From "The Elder" sank without a trace.
-The band was also struggling with personnel problems during this time.
-Drummer Peter Criss was dismissed in 1980 and though the superior drumming skills of his replacement Eric Carr had proved to be a musical shot in the arm, original guitarist Ace Frehley was also looking for the exit door after the Elder debacle.
-Amidst all this turmoil, Gene Simmons and Paul Stanley realized that they'd managed to alienate much of their loyal KISS Army fanbase by flirting with pop, disco, and art-rock on their past few records, and resolved that their next album - to be titled Creatures of the Night—would be a "back to basics" LP filled with the classic loud, raucous hard rock anthems that had been KISS' trademark.
+KISS was one of the most successful rock bands of the 1970s, but their empire was on shaky ground as the decade turned.
+Two consecutive studio albums had failed to reach the lofty sales heights KISS was accustomed to—1980's radio-friendly Unmasked briefly cracked the top 40 but then struggled to reach Gold Record status, and 1981's disastrous concept album Music From "The Elder" sank without a trace.
+The band was also struggling with personnel problems.
+Drummer Peter Criss was dismissed in 1980 and though the superior skills of his replacement Eric Carr had proved to be a musical shot in the arm, guitarist Ace Frehley was also looking for the exit door after the Elder debacle.
+Amidst all this turmoil, Gene Simmons and Paul Stanley realized that they'd managed to alienate much of their loyal fanbase by flirting with pop, disco, and art-rock on their past few records.
+They resolved that their next album - to be titled Creatures of the Night—would be a "back to basics" LP filled with the raucous hard rock anthems that had been KISS' trademark.

 "I Love It Loud"

-KISS began recording Creatures in July of 1982 with producer Michael James Jackson behind the control board.
-Jackson was not related to the "other" Michael Jackson, but he was a prolific producer and songwriter with a long list of credits (including work for such diverse artists as Little Richard, the Animals, and Paul Williams) dating back to the late 1950s.
+KISS began recording Creatures in July of 1982 with producer Michael James Jackson (no relation to the "other" Michael Jackson), a prolific producer and songwriter with credits that included work for such diverse artists as Little Richard, the Animals, and Paul Williams.
 Due to Ace Frehley's lack of participation in KISS business at the time, the band produced Creatures as a trio, with a number of studio musicians contributing uncredited guitar leads.
 One of these fill-in guitarists - Vincent Cusano, a.k.a.
 Vinnie Vincent - contributed heavily to the songwriting on the album and was eventually chosen to be Ace Frehley's permanent replacement, taking on an Egyptian styled "Ankh" makeup design for the subsequent concert tour.
 Several tracks were co-written with outside songwriters, including Adam Mitchell, Jim Vallance, and Bryan Adams (yes, that Bryan Adams!).
 The resulting album was KISS' hardest rocking album since the glory days of the early '70s.
 Heavy metal was on the rise again at this time, thanks largely to the newly-created MTV network, and KISS certainly seemed poised to take advantage of its resurgence with Creatures.

 "I Still Love You"